EP241021a: A catastrophic collapse/merger of compact star binary leading to the formation of a remnant millisecond magnetar?: Observation of EP241021a

 \section{Observation of EP241021a}

-EP241021a was initially detected by the WXT onboard EP at 05:07:56 UTC with a time-averaged X-ray flux of $3.31^{+1.26}_{-0.86}\times 10^{-10} \mathrm{erg~cm^{-2}~s^{-1}} $ in the 0.5--4.0 keV.
-The transient has a duration of $\sim100~\mathrm{s}$ and a relatively hard X-ray spectrum.
-No high-energy gamma-ray counterpart to EP241021a was detected by Fermi-GBM or Konus-Wind, despite targeted and blind searches around the trigger time.
-After 36.5 hours of the initial detection, EP241021a was observed by the FXT on board EP.
-A total of 12 follow-up observations were conducted while XMM-Newton gives an upper limit estimated at $T_0+89$ days.
-As shown in Figure \ref{fig:xlc}, an X-ray light curve was revealed, which contains an initial decay, a plateau with a slight rise between $T_0+3$ and $T_0+10$ days, and a second decay roughly following a behavior of $\sim t^{-2}$ until an abrupt decline around $T_0+80$ days.
+EP241021a was initially detected by the WXT onboard EP at 05:07:56 UTC with a time-averaged X-ray flux of $3.31^{+1.26}_{-0.86}\times 10^{-10} \mathrm{erg~cm^{-2}~s^{-1}} $ in the 0.5--4.0 keV photon energy range.
+The transient has a duration of $\sim90~\mathrm{s}$ and a relatively hard X-ray spectrum with a photon index of $1.8^{+0.57}_{-0.54}$ \citep{Shu2025}.
+No high-energy gamma-ray counterpart to EP241021a was detected by Fermi-GBM \citep{Burns2024} or Konus-Wind \citep{Svinkin2024}, despite both targeted and blind searches around the trigger time.
+Specifically, Fermi-GBM places a $3\sigma$ upper limit on the fluence in the $30-400~\mathrm{keV}$ band of $9.8\times10^{-7}\mathrm{erg~cm^{-2}}$ \citep{Gianfagna2025} and Konus-Wind reports a $90\%$ confidence upper limit on the $20-1,500~\mathrm{keV}$ peak flux of $2.5\times10^{-7}\mathrm{erg~cm^{-2}s^{-1}}$ in a timescale of $2.994~\mathrm{s}$ \citep{Svinkin2024}.
+These gamma-ray non-detections constrain the spectral peak energy of EP 241021a to $E_{\mathrm{p}} \lesssim 100~\mathrm{keV}$ and the isotropic-equivalent energy to $E_{\mathrm{iso}} \lesssim 2 \times 10^{51}~\mathrm{erg}$, where a Band function extrapolated from the WXT detection is assumed.
+After 36.5 hours of the initial detection, EP241021a was observed by the FXT on board EP, with a total of 12 observations conducted \citep{Shu2025}.
+Follow-up observations were also performed with XMM-Newton, yielding an upper limit at $T_0+89$ days \citep{Shu2025}.
+As shown in Figure \ref{fig:xlc}, an X-ray light curve was revealed, which contains a hint of an initial decay, a plateau with a possible slight rise between $T_0+3$ and $T_0+10$ days, and a second decay roughly following a behavior of $\sim t^{-2}$ until an abrupt decline around $T_0+80$ days.